 The Plan will create significant benefits to Rhode Island.
-The electric and delivered fuels portion of the Plan will save 176,340 annual MWh, 29,439 annual kW, and 5,049,644 lifetime all-fuels (electric, gas, oil, propane) MMBtu over the lifetime of the installed energy efficiency measures.
-The natural gas portion of the plan will save 445,802 annual MMBtu and 4,802,932 lifetime MMBtu over the lifetime of installed natural gas measures.
-Investments made in energy efficiency to achieve these savings will add \$279.0 million to Rhode Island's state gross domestic product (GDP).
-Through this Plan the Company continues its commitment to support the State's ongoing priorities; electrification of space and water heating and active demand reduction.
-The Plan includes expanded investments in air source - and ground source - heat pump market transformation efforts and driving customer adoption of these technologies, and continued development of demand response.
+The electric and delivered fuels portion of the Plan will save 176,340 annual MWh, 29,439 annual kW, and 5,049,644 lifetime all-fuels (electric, gas, oil, propane) MMBtu over the lifetime of the installed energy efficiency measures. -The natural gas portion of the plan will save 445,802 annual MMBtu and 4,802,932 lifetime MMBtu over the lifetime of installed natural gas measures.
+Investments made in energy efficiency to achieve these savings will add \$280.6\$-279.0 million to Rhode Island's state gross domestic product (GDP).
+Supporting these savings goals in 2020 is tThrough this Plan the Company scontinues its commitment to support the State's ongoing priorities; electrification of space and water heating and active demand reduction.
+The efforts-Plan includes through expanded investments in air source-and ground source-heat pump market transformation efforts and driving customer adoption of these technologies, and continued development of demand response.-

-The projected lifetime energy savings from this Plan will avoid 1.05 million tons of carbon, the equivalent of removing 224,558 passenger vehicles from the road for one year.
-In total, the Plan is expected to create over \$742 million in benefits over the life of the installed electric, demand response, and natural gas energy efficiency measures.
+The projected lifetime energy savings from this Plan will also avoid 1.05 million tons of carbon, the equivalent of removing 199,718-224,558 passenger vehicles from the road for one year.
+In total, the 2020-Plan is expected to create over \$746-\$742 million in benefits over the life of the installed electric, demand response, and natural gas energy efficiency measures.
 Energy savings and benefits are measured and verified by third-party evaluation firms.

 The Plan represents the third year of the 2018-2020 Three-Year Plan.
 In this context, the Plan includes several enhancements over previous years, while also continuing proven, nation-leading customer services.
-Specifically, the Company has developed new customer engagement strategies, a bolstered approach to electrification of heat, and the utilization of new online tools to offer even more value to customers.
+Specifically, the Company has developed new customer engagement strategies, a more aggressive bolstered approach to decarbonization electrification of heat, and the utilization of new online tools to offer even more value to customers.

-Further, this plan was the product of an even more robust stakeholder1 engagement process than in prior years.
-Beginning in March 2019, members of the Energy Efficiency Technical Working Group (TWG)2, formerly called the Collaborative, gave presentations3 on their priorities for the Plan, and the Company provided a Plan Outline Memorandum in June that provided direction for the key anticipated changes between 2019 and 2020 based on stakeholder input.
-The Company believes that its commitment to stakeholder engagement in 2019 has aided in the creation of a holistic and innovative Plan that is responsive to stakeholder needs.
+Further, this plan was the product of an even more robust stakeholder1 engagement process than in prior years-Beginning in March 2019, members of the Energy Efficiency Technical Working Group (TWG)2, formerly called the Collaborative, gave presentations3 on their priorities for the 2020-Plan, and the Company provided a Plan Outline Memorandum in June that provided direction for the key anticipated changes between

-1In this Plan, stakeholders are defined as parties that have an interest in the outcome of the energy efficiency Plan and engage with the Company during the annual planning process.
-Stakeholders may represent ratepayers, members of their organization, or environmental interests, etc. Stakeholders are not required to be members of the Energy Efficiency Technical Working Group, but just need to engage with the Company regarding the outcome of the Plan.
+1In this Plan, -stakeholders in this Plan are defined as parties that have an interest in the outcome of the energy efficiency Plan and engage with the Company during the annual planning process.
+Stakeholders may represent ratepayers, members of their organization, or environmental interests, etc.-.
+Stakeholders are not required to be members of the Energy Efficiency Technical Working Group, but just need to engage with the Company regarding the outcome of the Plan.